 Release an IP

 Use the delete action on a secondary IP to release it back.
-The address returns to the available pool and stops billing.
+The address returns to the available pool and billing stops.